Skip to main content

 );

-You can stop and delete a Routine Load job using the STOP ROUTINE LOAD command.
-Once deleted, the load job cannot be recovered and cannot be viewed using the SHOW ROUTINE LOAD command.
+You can stop and delete a Routine Load import job with the STOP ROUTINE LOAD command.
+A deleted import job cannot be recovered, and cannot be viewed via the SHOW ROUTINE LOAD command.

 STOP ROUTINE LOAD FOR testdb.example_routine_load_csv;